 Where CDD documentation is obtained by hard copy, this must be certified by a suitable certifier.
-For identity documents the certifier must have seen the original document and met the individual face-to-face.
+For identity documents the certifier must have seen the original document and met the individual.
 Where CDD documentation is obtained electronically the authenticity of this document must be appropriately verified.